xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 In IOS XR 5.3.1, a customer favorite feature was implemented - **Global Configuration Replace** This feature allows for easy manipulation of router configuration

-*  Ever wanted the ability to move interface configuration around?
+*  Ever wanted the ability to easily move configuration from one interface to another?
 *  Or, rather wanted to change all repetitions of a given pattern in your router configuration?

 If so, keep on reading ...